HackYourFutureBelgium/class-11-12/shared-notes/for-loops.md

 }
 ```

-1. declare a variable, modify the variable, check the variable.
+1. declare a variable, update the variable, check a condition.
-2. declare a variable, check the variable, modify the variable.
+2. declare a variable, check a condition, update the variable.
-3. check the variable, modify the variable, declare a variable.
+3. check a condition, update the variable, declare a variable.
-4. check the variable, declare a variable, modify the variable.
+4. check a condition, declare a variable, update the variable.

 <details>
 <summary>explanation</summary>